Skip to main content

 EKS as a Foundational Platform

 Then we connect the cluster to our network.
 First we must deploy the cert-manager component to provision X.509 certificates on the cluster.
-Then we deploy the alb-controller component to provision and associate ALBs or NLBs based on Ingress annotations that route traffic to the cluster.
-Then we deploy the alb-controller-ingress-group to actually create that ALB.
+Then we deploy the eks/ingress-class component to configure the default Ingress class for ALB-based routing.
 Next, we deploy external-dns which will look for annotations to make services discoverable, and then create records in our Route 53 Hosted Zones mapping to the cluster.
 Finally we deploy echo-server to validate the complete setup.

 info